 This morning, we’ll enjoy breakfast at our hotel before heading to Tissamaharama Temple, among the most sacred Buddhist sites in Sri Lanka.
 Built in the third century by King Kavantissa, it was the largest dagoba on the island at that time.
 We’ll explore the temple and admire a statue to Queen Vihara Maha Devi before returning to our hotel.

-Later, after lunch on your own, we'll visit Yala National Park, the second-largest national park in Sri Lanka.
+Later, after lunch at a local restaurant, we'll visit Yala National Park, the second-largest national park in Sri Lanka.
 Yala is known for its conservation of Sri Lankan Elephants, as well as its diverse aquatic birds, but it’s also home to a number of other unique creatures.
 We’ll spot some of these when we embark upon a three-hour safari in the park, keeping our eyes peeled for leopards, crocodiles, buffalo, wild boar, and more.

-We’ll return to the hotel early this evening for some time to unwind before dinner.
+We’ll return to the hotel early this evening for some time to unwind before dinner on our own.

 After breakfast this morning, we’ll bid farewell to Tissamaharama and head toward Unawatuna on the coast.
-After lunch on your own, we’ll check into our hotel early afternoon.
+After lunch at a local restaurant, we’ll check into our hotel early afternoon.

 Then we'll head toward nearby Galle, an ancient fortified city that was once the main port on the island.
 The city experienced its heyday in the 18th century, during Dutch colonial rule.
 We’ll visit a local museum dedicated to the thousands of residents who perished in the infamous tsunami of 2004.
 We’ll learn about how Galle was devastated by the natural disaster but also showed remarkable resilience in its rebuilding efforts.
 We’ll then explore Galle Fort, built by the Dutch in the 1660s.
 Designated a UNESCO World Heritage Site, Galle Fort is the largest fortress in Asia built by Europeans, and has been remarkably well-preserved over the centuries.